anavyaupadhyay/Python-Django-Technical-Task/README.md

 # Python-Django-Technical-Task

 TASK1: Suppose you have two model with name user and customer.
 And customer are related to user with one to one relationship.
-You have to create a rest api view for create a customer.\n
+You have to create a rest api view for create a customer.
 Field of user are:-
 a) first_name
 b) last_name